 (h) Not the cause of significant harm to human health or the environment; and

 (i) Disclosed and corrected in a cooperative manner.

+(3) For the violation of spilling oil or hazardous materials into waters of the state, if the respondent exceeds relevant DEQ regulations pertaining to spill preparation and takes all other reasonably expected precautions to prevent spills and be prepared for spill response, DEQ may reduce the penalty for the spill by 10%.
+Depending on circumstances, such precautions may include, without limitation, employee safety training, company policies designed to reduce spill risks, availability of spill response equipment or staff, or use of alternative non-toxic oils.

-(3) Regardless of any other penalty amount listed in this division, the director has the discretion to increase the penalty to $10,000 per violation per day of violation based upon the facts and circumstances of the individual case.
+(4) Regardless of any other penalty amount listed in this division, the director has the discretion to increase the penalty to $25,000 per violation per day of violation based upon the facts and circumstances of the individual case.

-(4) For violations of a department-issued permit with more than one permittee, the department may issue separate civil penalties to each permittee, given compliance objectives, including the level of deterrence needed.
+(5) DEQ may issue separate civil penalties to each potentially liable person for any violation or violations, regardless of whether the violations arise out of the same facts or circumstances, given compliance objectives, including the level of deterrence needed.

 Stat.
 Auth.: ORS 468.020, 468.130 Stats.
 Implemented: ORS 183.745, 459.376, 459.995, 465.900, 465.992, 466.990, 466.994, 468.090-468.140, 468.996, 468B.450 Hist.: DEQ 4-2005, f.
 5-13-05, cert. ef.
 6-1-05